+Undertake further training and development that will enable them to assume significant responsibility within organisations Use a range of techniques to initiate and undertake critical analysis of information (ICT) This FdA prepares students for junior management roles within a payroll setting.
+In this it is both vocationally relevant and also prepares students for the managerial level most frequently found within their particular workplace setting.
+Progression to an appropriate Honours degree is a realistic option upon completion of this award.
+The range of finance based payroll modules require analytical skills to be applied to a variety of data.
+The use of case studies during examination further develops this skill.

-Examples of teaching, learning and assessment methods used:
+Practical skills relevant to Examples of teaching, learning and

-- Assignments form a vital communication method and allow this skill to be assessed.
-The Work Based Project challenges students to further develop through a major, research based, piece of work. - The course allows students to deploy two routes to achieve this outcome.
-As stated previously they may take a financial bias where there is ample scope for problem solving in many of the modules assessment pieces.
-They may also prefer a managerial bias and assessment in those modules lend themselves to the analysis of problem situations. - All of the content of this course is directly relevant to the student's workplace.
-Most of the scope for demonstrating this, however, lies in the assignment strand of the assessment devices.
-These represent 72% of the overall assessment load and are all work based.
-That is they require the student to examine and discuss issues they encounter in their workplace and propose solutions.
+assessment methods used:

+development

+Effectively communicate Assignments form a vital communication

+information, arguments, and method and allow this skill to be

+analysis in a variety of forms assessed.
+The Work Based Project

+(COMMS) challenges students to further develop through a major, research based, piece of work.

+The course allows students to deploy two

+Solve complex problems through routes to achieve this outcome.
+As stated

+critical analysis (AON) (PS) previously they may take a financial bias

+where there is ample scope for problem

+solving in many of the modules assessment pieces.
+They may also prefer

+a managerial bias and assessment in

+those modules lend themselves to the

+analysis of problem situations.

+Apply underlying concepts and • All of the content of this course is directly

+principles to an employment relevant to the student's workplace.
+Most

+context of the scope for demonstrating this,

+however, lies in the assignment strand of

+the assessment devices.
+These represent 72% of the overall assessment load and

+are all work based.
+That is they require

+the student to examine and discuss issues

+they encounter in their workplace and

+propose solutions.